 | Formula ownership | Manufacturer's IP | Your IP |

-| Minimum order quantity | Low (from 100–500 units) | Higher (typically 1,000+ units) |
+| Minimum order quantity | Low (500–1,000 units) | Higher (1,000–5,000 units) |

-| Differentiation potential | Low–Medium | High |
+| Differentiation | Limited (shared formula) | High (unique formula) |

-| Best for | New brands, market testing, fast launch | Established brands, premium positioning, long-term IP |
+| Best for | Market testing, new entrants | Established brands, premium positioning |

 White label is not a compromise — it is a deliberate strategic choice that makes sense in several scenarios.
 If you are entering the mushroom supplement market for the first time and want to validate demand before committing to significant R&D investment, white label allows you to launch a credible, tested product in weeks rather than months.
 The formula has already been validated for stability, taste, and efficacy, and the regulatory groundwork is done.